BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Listen to Music in the Zocalo

-Every evening I was in Oaxaca there was some kind of musical performance going on in the Zocalo: an orchestra playing Western classical music, a band playing salsa music (and people dancing salsa), or a small group playing traditional Mexican music.
+Every evening I was in Oaxaca there was a musical performance in the Zocalo: an orchestra playing Western classical music, a band playing salsa music (and people dancing salsa), or a small group playing traditional Mexican music.
 They start at around 4:30 pm.

 There was also another performance taking place next to the Cathedral.
 I think it was a comedy performance.
 My Spanish wasn’t good enough to fully understand what they were saying but there was plenty of laughter from the crowd.